 Cross Platform Application Architecture

 Like hybrid architecture, cross platform development leverages a common codebase with platform-specific abilities in each native shell.
-Cross platform apps rely on frameworks, rather than web language, including React Native, Flutter, and Xamarin.
-Cross-platform apps offer a user experience that is a closer approximation to native, often making the approach more attractive.
+Cross platform apps rely on frameworks, rather than web language, including React Native Vs Xamarin.
+Cross-platform apps offer a User Experience that is a closer approximation to native, often making the approach more attractive.

 Important Factors to Consider When Developing Mobile App Architecture